OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 - [Octopus Cloud](https://octopus.com/start/cloud): we host the Octopus Deploy instance for you, it connects to your servers.
 - [Self-hosted on a Windows Server](https://octopus.com/start/server): you host it on your infrastructure by [downloading our MSI](https://octopus.com/download) and installing it on Windows Server with a SQL Server backend.
 Learn more about [our installation requirements](https://octopus.com/docs/installation/requirements).
 - [Self-hosted as a Docker container](https://octopus.com/blog/introducing-linux-docker-image): you run Octopus in a docker container (currently an early access preview).
-You'll still need a [free license](https://octopus.com/start/server).
+You still need a [free license](https://octopus.com/start/server).

 After your Octopus instance is ready, the first step is importing an existing project.